bvanreeven/bvanreeven.github.io/_posts/2014-04-16-interface-re-implementation-in-c.md

 ---
 {% include JB/setup %}

 Yesterday I came across the concept of interface re-implementation in C#.
-Say you have the following classes and interfaces:
+It is possible to restate an interface on a class that already inherits that interface from its base class or another interface.
+For example, say you have the following classes and interfaces:

 {% highlight c# %}
 interface IBaby